fyiyu091/elma_project/elma_project/README.md

 Acknowledgements
 ---
-- Appreciate Professor Eric Klavins and TA Justin, Henry for teaching the embedded software engineering class.
+- Special appreciation Professor Eric Klavins and TA Justin, Henry for teaching the embedded software engineering class.
+- The gascar project is based on the elma system and elma C++ docker image.

 References
 ---